Digging Up the Details on Lannett Company, Inc. (LCI)

-On Thursday, shares of Lannett Company, Inc. (NYSE:LCI) marked $9.35 per share versus a previous $9.28 closing price.
-With having a 0.75% gain, an insight into the fundamental values of Lannett Company, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-LCI showed a rise of 6.01% within its YTD performance, with highs and lows between $5.16 – $15.52 during the period of 52 weeks, compared to the simple moving average of 8.84% in the period of the last 200 days.
+On Tuesday, shares of Lannett Company, Inc. (NYSE:LCI) marked $9.00 per share versus a previous $9.37 closing price.
+With having a -3.95% loss, an insight into the fundamental values of Lannett Company, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+LCI showed a rise of 2.04% within its YTD performance, with highs and lows between $5.16 – $15.52 during the period of 52 weeks, compared to the simple moving average of 4.53% in the period of the last 200 days.

 SunTrust equity researchers changed the status of Lannett Company, Inc. (NYSE: LCI) shares to a “Hold” rating in the report published on March 20th, 2019.
 Other analysts, including ROTH Capital, also published their reports on LCI shares.
 ROTH Capital repeated the rating from the previous report, marking LCI under “Neutral” rating, in the report published on August 20th, 2018.
 Additionally, LCI shares got another “Mkt Perform” rating from Raymond James.
 On the other hand, Deutsche Bank Initiated the “Hold” rating for LCI shares, as published in the report on June 29th, 2016.
 Canaccord Genuity seems to be going bullish on the price of LCI shares, based on the price prediction for LCI, indicating that the shares will jump from $28 to $18, giving the shares “Sell” rating based on their report from March 24th, 2016.
 Another “Buy” rating came from Craig Hallum.